sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

     <small>Figure 5.
 Overview of the Proposed Product Management Framework</small>
 </div>

-## Appendix E - Portfolio Management, a CFO's perspective
+## Appendix D - Portfolio Management, a CFO's perspective

 Periodic funding is allocated to portfolios based on departmental priorities.
 Within the portfolio, budgets are distributed to products according to the portfolio's own priorities.